Take the long road: Walking holidays to take in Queensland

 It’s not all rainforest either – this walking tour comes with a dose of reef.
-You’ll not only see Cape Tribulation where the rainforest officially meets the reef, but finish the trip at Mission Beach ready to enjoy a day on Dunk Island.
+You’ll not only see Cape Tribulation, where the rainforest officially meets the reef, but finish the trip at Mission Beach and thank yourself with a day on Dunk Island.

 There’s no going hungry on this trail, with breakfast, lunch and dinner provided.
-And trail mix of course, duh!
+And trail mix of course.

 6. Walk through wine region: International Park Tours

-Calling all wine lovers, Queensland has a walk through its very own Napa Valley.
+Calling all wine lovers, one of the walking holidays in Queensland has its very own Napa Valley.

 Join International Park Tours walking the Granite Belt to Mt Barney, packing not just wine but almost every type of Australian bushland into five nights of hiking through a hype reel of Australian vegetation.